slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 ```

 Not too many new things here.
-`HexToBin` essentially runs on the same logic as `DecToHex` from day 10,
+`HexToBin` essentially runs on the same logic as a more verbose version of `DecToHex` from day 10,[^65]
 and the `•Fmt` function just pretty-prints the given value to a string.
-This is, however, the first time that we see an ambidextrous function definition<!--
+This is, however, the first time that we see an ambivalent function definition<!--
 -->—one that can be called both monadically and dyadically.
 The monadic case is used in lieu of an internal worker function,
 like what Haskell people often call `go`.